open-sdg/open-sdg/docs/updates.md

 * A "no data" message for when a chart/table has no data
 * New layout available for goal pages: goal_by_target_vertical
 * Faster performance on large datasets
+* Tab for displaying a report on indicator disaggregation

 ## 1.1.0